-From December 2020 to the date of this MD&A, a number of meetings and discussions took place between the Company and the senior members of the Mexican federal government at their request.
+From December 2020, a number of meetings and discussions took place between the Company and the senior members of the Mexican federal government at their request.
 As a result of these meetings, the Company agreed to a framework for regaining access towards a possible restart of the sustainable operations at the San Rafael mine in the near term.
-The Company is now awaiting actions from the applicable authorities in support of this plan and is confident that the operations will restart in the near term.